netxms/netxms-doc/admin/database-monitoring.rst

 |product_name| subagent for Oracle DBMS monitoring (further referred to as Oracle subagent) monitors
 one or more instances of Oracle databases and reports various database-related parameters.

-All parameters available from Oracle subagent gathered or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
+All parameters available from Oracle subagent are collected or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
 All parameters are obtained or derived from the data available in Oracle's data dictionary tables and views through regular select queries.
 Oracle subagent does not monitor any of the metrics related to lower level